 We are happy to make suggestions for walks directly from the Hideaway.

-Many of the ancient footpaths which at one time linked the Hafod with the Hendre, the farmhouse with the school, and neighbour with neighbour, have been scarcely used over more recent decades.
+Many of the ancient footpaths over the land around Gorfanc, that at one time linked the Hafod with the Hendre, the farmhouse with the school, and neighbour with neighbour, have been scarcely used over more recent decades.
 You are free to walk almost anywhere and might walk for miles without crossing a road or meeting anyone.

 In Spring and early Summer listen for the evocative cry of a curlew, and the song of larks rising high above the rough grass and sphagnum moss.

-Visit the ‘things to do‘ page to find out more about local area has to offer.
+Visit the things to do page to find out more about what the local area has to offer.
 To find out about how to travel to the Hideaway, or how to get around once here, read more about public transport, or see where we are on a map.